Stargate Universe: Ratings

 In its second season, SGU had declined in viewership ratings.
 Series co-creator Brad Wright attributed this decline to its change in timeslot (from Friday night to Tuesday night, and then again to Monday night), stating:

 I don’t think if we, for any reason, go away, it is an issue necessarily of the quality of the product that we’ve been making.
 I think getting moved on the schedule has hurt us.
 And the fact that some of the fans that liked SG-1 and Atlantis were so angry that they have deliberately hurt us, which is unfortunate.

 After the cancellation of Stargate Universe, Stargate fans reacted angrily towards Syfy.
 On May 12, 2011, Syfy released a letter explaining its reasons for the series' cancellation.
 The letter discussed the fact that ratings during the first season had fallen significantly on the Friday timeslot, dropping over 25% of its viewership during the long hiatus between the first and second half of the season.
-This prompted Syfy to start the second season in the Tuesday slot making room on Friday for wrestling, the change from Friday to Tuesday being a major factor in the reduction in viewership.
+This prompted Syfy to start the second season in the Tuesday slot making room on Friday for wrestling, the change from Friday to Tuesday leading to a further reduction in viewership.